 Algae and Sediment

-Perhaps the most surprising thing is that the color of the sea is, to a large degree, affected by phytoplankton floating in the water.
+Perhaps the most surprising thing is that the color of the ocean is, to a large degree, affected by phytoplankton floating in the water.
 Cells of this microscopic algae actually contain a green pigment called chlorophyll.
 They use for photosynthesis which allows them to produce about half of the Earth’s oxygen.

 Chlorophyll is more prone to absorbing red and blue light while reflecting back green.
 This means that waters rich in phytoplankton will appear to be a shade of green rather than blue.